-- 1. Attend your lab section for an introduction to our topic via Zoom (Jan 10-23) or in person. - a.
-Please arrange ahead of time with your TA if you need to miss a lab section to:i) either attend a different lab section, or ii) meet your TA during their office hours. - 2.
+- 1. Attend your lab section for an introduction to our lab topic in person. - a.
+Please arrange ahead of time with your TA if you need to miss a lab section to: - i) either attend a different lab section, or ii) meet your TA during their office hours. - 2.
 Review your lab document and any posted lab video/notes on Brightspace (bright.uvic.ca). - 3.
 Complete lab activities. - 4.
 Attend your lab's work sessions and your TA's office hours with questions. - 5.
 Submit your assignment via virtual dropbox on Brightspace before the posted due date/time.

-Lab Schedule - Spring 2022
+Lab Schedule - Spring 2023